What we use your information for

 Security and retention of your personal data

-Personal data is stored within Hull City Council’s secure computer network and offices that have controlled access.
+Personal data is stored within our secure computer network and offices that have controlled access.
 It is retained for as long as there is a business and legislative need for it, normally for the current year, plus 6 years following the end of liability.

 What rights you have